henryprescott/raid-helper-sheets/README.md

 GOOGLE_PRIVATE_KEY

 through the developer portal find your service account that you created and then generate a private key for it and save the whole private key (long string) here.
+If you pull this from downloaded JSON, before that you remove the quotes. the env var should start with  ----- and end with -----   wrapping the whole massive certificate.

 DISCORD_BOT_TOKEN